mserouar/SegVeg/README.md

 The method proposed in [[paper](https://arxiv.org/abs/1505.04597)]  may be described in two stages.

 In the first stage, the whole image is classified into Vegetation/Background mask using a U-net type Deep Learning network.
-Then, the vegetation pixels are classified into Green/Senescent vegetation using a SVM.
+Then, the segmented vegetation pixels are classified into Green/Senescent vegetation using a binary SVM.

-However, you will only find here the Second stage (yellow in Figure above).
+Here, you will only find the Second stage (yellow part in Figure above).
 To perform the first stage, please find more information on : ⌚ **WORK IN PROGRESS** ⌚

 ## 📦 DATA <a name="models"></a>